Important Notice

 What is dollar cost averaging?

 It is the practice of regularly investing a fixed dollar amount in a specific investment – regardless of fluctuations in the market price.
 As a result, an individual buys more units when prices are low and fewer units when prices are high.
+This technique reduces the effects of short-term market fluctuations on investments by averaging out the costs of units over time.

 Why use this strategy?